changun/CollMetric/README.md

 # run demo tensorflow model
 python3 CML.py
 ```

+# Known Issue
+* AdaGrad does not seem to work on GPU.
+Try using AdamOptimizer instead
+* the WithFeature version does not seems to perform as well as the Theano version.

 # Visuals
 ### An illustration of embbeding learning procedue of CML
 ![CML](http://portalparts.acm.org/3060000/3052639/core/fp0554.jpg)